A narrative of the history of the Minters of Eyke, Suffolk

 Of the six surviving children:

 - William junior, a carpenter, married a 19-year-old local girl, Sarah Clarke, the daughter of Abraham and Hannah Clarke, on 25 December 1851 at Eyke Parish Church, at the age of 22.
 They had five children baptised in Eyke: Elizabeth (1 April 1852, died 20 April 1852), Matilda (28 August 1853), William (26 August 1855), Robert (18 April 1858) and Elizabeth (29 July 1860).
 By 1861, William and Sarah had moved to Bawdsey Road, Alderton, where they were living with their four surviving children: Matilda, William, Robert and Elizabeth.
-Sarah had a further two sons: Arthur (born 1862) and Henry George (born 1865), both born in Suffolk.
+On 4 September 1864, Sarah had a further son, Henry George, who was born in Eyke.
 By 1871, they had moved again to West Firle in Sussex and were living in a house called The Dock (which, according to the 1891 census, was at 15 Firle Street).
-In 1875 Sarah had a further son Ernest.
-In 1881 their two younger sons (Robert and Ernest) were still living with them.
-In 1891 Ernest, who was 15, was still at home and a 3-year-old grandaughter named Ethel Margaret Minter was also living with them.
-Sarah died in 1899 at the age of 67, probably at West Firle.
-In 1901, William, then 71, was still living at The Dock with his son, Ernest (25), daughter-in-law, Mary (37), and granddaughter, Ethel (13).
+In 1876 Sarah had a further son Earnest.
+In 1881 their two younger sons (Robert and Earnest) were still living with them.
+In 1891 Earnest, who was 15, was still at home and a 3-year-old granddaughter named Ethel E Minter was also living with them.
+Sarah died in 1899 at the age of 67.
+In 1901, William, then 71, was still living at The Dock with his son, Earnest (25), daughter-in-law, Mary (37), and granddaughter, Ethel (13).
 William died in West Firle on 4 January 1908 at the age of 78.
-The death certificate described his occupation as 'estate carpenter' and the cause of death as 'senile decay, cerebral haemorrhage, convulsive seizure, coma'.
+The death certificate described his occupation as “estate carpenter” and the cause of death as “senile decay, cerebral haemorrhage, convulsive seizure, coma”

 - John William, who also became a carpenter, left home sometime between 1851 and 1858, and made his way to Hockerill in Hertfordshire.
 On 29 May 1858, he married Susan Elizabeth Bush, a 26-year-old from nearby Bishops Stortford at All Saints Church in Hockerill.
 Susan Elizabeth was the daughter of John Bush, a coach painter from Great Bardfield in Essex, and his wife, Susanna (see below).

-- Jane died in Eyke on 30 May 1858, at the age of 22, from epileptic fits and a coma.
-She was buried at Eyke on 7 June.
+- Jane died at the age of 22, from epileptic fits and a coma and was buried in Eyke on 7 June 1858.

 Hockerill is separated from Bishop's Stortford by the valley and the river running through it.
 It was once referred to as Bishop's Stortford's 'hilltop outpost'.
 Its history, however, and that of the surrounding area east of the river Stort is just as fascinating as that of Bishp's Stortford and, in parts, goes back a lot farther.
 No record exists as to what this area was first called, but in the 14th century it was known as Hokerhull.
 By the 16th century the name had been abbreviated to Hokers Hill, and in the 17th century was shortened and corrupted to its present day, Hockerill.